Welcome to Molly’s Canopy!

-My passion for family history research caught fire decades ago on a vacation trip to Montréal, Québec, when I found my paternal great, great grandfather Laurent Charbonneau’s 1832 baptismal record in an archive.
+My passion for family history research caught fire decades ago on a trip to Montréal, Québec — where I found my paternal great-great grandfather Laurent Charbonneau’s 1832 baptismal record in an archive.

-Since then, I have visited archives and records repositories and spent hours online in the quest for vital genealogy documentation.
+Since then, I have visited archives and records repositories, courthouses and cemeteries — and spent hours online in the quest for vital genealogy documentation.

-Yet what stays with me more than the records is traveling to places where my ancestors lived, worked, raised families, contributed to their community life and sometimes even made history — and the stories that those visits reveal.
+Yet what brings the records to life is traveling to places where my ancestors lived, worked, raised families, contributed to their community life and sometimes even made history — and the stories that those visits reveal.

-On this blog I share some of those ancestral stories, along with tips on how to plan a visit to an ancestor’s home area and ways to get the most out of family history research and road trips.
+On Molly’s Canopy I share some of those ancestral stories, along with tips on how to plan a visit to an ancestor’s home area and ways to get the most out of family history research and road trips.

 I hope you’ll join me on the journey!